-22. The Club respectfully suggests that at least the same risks are present in this case-if they have not already come to fruition.
+22. Movants respectfully suggest that at least the same risks are present in this case.
 Presently, defense counsel know nothing about the membership of the taint team, the methods used to screen them from the prosecution team, or even what information is being treated as privileged or beyond the scope of permissible review under the First and Fourth Amendments.
 Thus, there is currently no "check" on the taint team procedure or on the review of sensitive materials.
 See In re Grand Jury Proceedings, 454 F.3d at 523.

-- 23. To halt any constitutional violations which have already occurred, and to ensure against the commission of any additional violations, the Club respectfully suggests that those entities whose documents were seized have an opportunity to conduct their own review for purposes of (1) the attorney-client privilege; and (2) the First Amendment privilege.
+23. To halt any constitutional violations that might occur, and to ensure against the commission of any additional violations, Movants respectfully suggest that those entities whose documents were seized have an opportunity to conduct their own review for purposes of (1) the attorney-client privilege; and (2) the First Amendment privilege.
 A privilege log may then be provided to the prosecution, and disputed items can be reviewed and resolved by this Court or a special master.
-This review can be conducted in an expedited manner and should not lead to the degradation of evidence, since mirror images of the devices have likely already been made. - 24.
-Further, the Club respectfully suggests that mirror images of the working copies of the devices being reviewed by the prosecution or taint teams be preserved and produced for forensic examination.
-In that way, entities whose documents were seized will be able to determine whether any privileged materials have already been viewed.
-At a later stage, this might possibly require the suppression of evidence or the disqualification of counsel. - 25.
-Finally, the Club suggests that the following steps be taken as soon as possible and before any further review of documents.
-The Special Prosecutor should: - a. preserve and disclose any records of his search and search protocol.
-Specifically, the Special Prosecutor should:
+This review can be conducted in an expedited manner and should not lead to the degradation of evidence, since mirror images of the devices have likely already been made.

+24. Finally, Movants suggest that the following steps be taken as soon as possible and before any further review of documents.
+The Special Prosecutor should:

-- i. produce any and all protocols and procedures for the taint team review, including an explanation of the procedures (if any) being followed to keep the taint team from sharing with the prosecution team documents that are protected by the attorney-client privilege, First Amendment privilege, or that are beyond the scope of whatever process was used to obtain the materials; - ii. identify every person on the taint team, and for each person,indicate the dates and approximate times that the personworked on the taint review; and - iii. identify the person (if any) who has been deciding whether materials are in fact subject to the attorney-client privilege, the First Amendment privilege, or are within the scope of whatever process was used to obtain the materials; - b. produce a receipt for the devices and files that were seized; - produce an audit log showing what steps were taken to forensically preserve and search the seized devices; - disclose the name and version of the program used to make any mirror images or perform searches; - e. as discussed above, immediately produce copies of any mirror images, or "working copies" of those mirror images; and - f. provide to the parties a log of those documents or files that have already been accessed by the taint team and prosecution team.
+- a. preserve and disclose any records of his search and search protocol.
+Specifically, the Special Prosecutor should: - i. produce any and all protocols and procedures for the taint team review, including an explanation of the procedures (if any) being followed to keep the taint team from sharing with the prosecution team documents that are protected by the attorneyclient privilege, First Amendment privilege, or that are beyond the scope of whatever process was used to obtain the materials;

+- ii. identify every person on the taint team, and for each person, indicate the dates and approximate times that the person worked on the taint review; and - iii. identify the person (if any) who has been deciding whether materials are in fact subject to the attorney-client privilege, the First Amendment privilege, or are within the scope of whatever process was used to obtain the materials; - b. produce a receipt for the devices and files that were seized; - c. produce an audit log showing what steps were taken to forensically preserve and search the seized devices; - d. disclose the name and version of the program used to make any mirror images or perform searches; and - e. provide to the parties a log of those documents or files that may have been accessed by the taint team and prosecution team.

 IV.
-The Club Is Prepared to Move Expeditiously
+Movants Are Prepared to Move Expeditiously